devdot4/terraform-in-action/README.md

-t show    = command is used to provide human-readable output from a state or plan file. t plan    = command creates an execution plan. t apply   = command executes the actions proposed in a terraform plan. t destroy = command is a convenient way to destroy all remote objects managed by a particular Terraform configuration.
+t show    = command is used to provide human-readable output from a state or plan file. t plan    = command creates an execution plan. t apply   = command executes the actions proposed in a terraform plan. t destroy = command is a convenient way to destroy all remote objects managed by a particular terraform configuration.
 ```

 ---